 Shows the total URLs available to appear in search results, along with other URLs Google might discover by other means.
 This number changes over time as you add and remove pages.
 The number of indexed URLs is almost always significantly smaller than the number of crawled URLs, because Total indexed excludes URLs identified as duplicates, non-canonical, or those that contain a meta noindex tag.

 - URLs blocked by robots.txt

 The total number of URLs disallowed from crawling by your robots.txt file.
 If your site is very big, you might want to hide other data so that the graph is scaled to a readable range.

 The number of URLs you have removed with the URL removal tool.
 Again, this value should be quite low in comparison to the other URLs in this report, so it's easier to view this selection by itself rather than in comparison with other URLs.

 - Look for a steady rise in the graph.
 A steady increase in the number of crawled and indexed pages indicates that Google can regularly access your content, and that your site is being indexed.

 - Check into sudden drops.
 If you see a sudden drop in the number of indexed pages, it might mean that your server is down or overloaded, or that Google is having trouble accessing your content.
-(Note: As of 3/9/2014, Index Status reflects data only for the specific URL structure of the selected site.
-See above for more details.).

 - Make note of unusually high index volume for your site.
 A high number of URLs could mean that your site has problems with canonicalization, duplicate content, or automatically generated pages, or that it has been hacked.
 In many cases, Google will send you a message when we detect problems with your site, so make sure to set your notification preferences.